dansmyers/ComputerOrganizationAndArchitecture/Notes/02b-Naming-of-Parts.md

 Modern CPUs are among the most complex system ever devised by humans.
 From a programmer's perspective, however, the CPU can be thought of as a collection of a few key elements:

   - An **arithmetic-logic unit (ALU)** that performs calculations and comparisons.
+This is the modern version of von Neumann's central arithmetical organ.

-  - **Control logic** that decodes instructions.
+  - **Control logic** that fetches and decodes instructions.
+This is the spiritual successor to von Neumann's central control organ.

   - **Registers**, temporary storage locations for individual data values that are currently being used in calculations.
-There are also specialized registers that store important state information for an executing program.
-The Raspberry Pi 3's CPU has 17 32-bit registers, of which 12 are used for general computation and 5 have specialized functions.
+The Raspberry Pi 3's CPU has 17 registers, of which 12 are used for general computation and 5 have specialized functions.
+We'll talk about the Pi's register set when we introduce assembly language programming.

   - **Cache**, a small, fast block of memory built into the CPU that stores frequently accessed data.
 Cache exists to bridge the gap between the CPU and main memory.
 An intelligent caching strategy keeps important data close to the CPU and prevents time-consuming transfers to and from main memory.
 We'll have a lot more to say about caching later in the course.